 Are you thinking about installing a video surveillance system in Pennsylvania?
-Then you should take a few minutes to review the security camera laws in Pennsylvania.
+Then, take a few minutes to review the security camera laws in Pennsylvania.
 The “Keystone State,” known for its industries and amazing cities like Philadelphia and Pittsburgh, allows residents to use video surveillance.

 Video surveillance is legal in Pennsylvania.
 However, there are specific guidelines and regulations that users must be aware of to avoid legal challenges.
 When installing security cameras, homeowners and property managers should consider the following:

 - The Pennsylvania Wiretap Law makes it illegal to record any electronically transmitted conversation.

 - Most legal trouble can be avoided by avoiding audio recordings and posting proper signage.

 - Under Pennsylvania law, it is a felony to record an oral or telephone communication without the consent of all parties.
 Offenders are also subject to civil liability as per PA Cons Stat § 5703, § 5704 (definition & penalty), § 5725, § 5747 (civil damages)

 Pennsylvania has some of the harshest security camera regulations in the country.
 Even law enforcement organizations face restrictions regarding video surveillance in numerous cases without previous court clearance or warrant.